 Bill Peterson is the Flying Ship Company’s Chief Executive Officer.
 He began flying Cessna 150’s and 152’s at the age of fourteen and has been captivated by aerospace ever since.
 Bill holds an Aerospace Engineer degree from Embry-Riddle Aeronautical University and an Executive MBA from George Mason University.
 He is accomplished in developing, managing, and executing corporate strategy, business capture, and economic development activities for a multitude of US and UK aerospace and defense companies.

 Gus Bateas is an aerospace and defense executive with a solid and proven track record in supply chain, operations, business development, program management and engineering.
 He currently serves as the VP of Global Strategic Site & Supply Chain at Triumph Group Inc. Gus has 35 years of industry experience with Boeing, Northrop-Grumman and UTC/Goodrich.
 He earned a Bachelor of Engineering in Electrical Engineering from SUNY Maritime College and a Masters in Business and Management from the University of Southern California.
-Gus is currently an Aerospace Industry Association (AIA) member.
-He serves on the Supply Management Council (SMC) Executive Leadership Committee and previously served on the AIA Board of Managers.
+Gus currently serves on the Aerospace Industry Association (AIA) Supply Management Council (SMC) Executive Leadership Committee.

 Ryan Forsyth holds a Bachelor of Science in Aeronautical Science from Embry-Riddle Aeronautical Univerity and is currently a JetBlue Captian and typed rate in the Airbus A320s, Boeing 757s and Boeing 767s.